Background pattern

 • If you have diabetes.

-If any of the conditions listed above change while you are using Dolna, for example, you start smoking, a close relative experiences a blood clot without a known cause, or you gain a lot of weight, inform your doctor.
+If any of the above conditions change while you are using Dolna, for example, you start smoking, a close relative experiences a thrombosis without a known cause, or you gain a lot of weight, inform your doctor.

 The following information has been obtained from studies with combined oral contraceptives and may be applicable to Dolna.
-There is no information on the administration of vaginal hormones (such as Dolna).
+No information is available on the administration of contraceptive hormones via the vagina (such as Dolna).

-Cases of breast tumors have been observed with a slightly higher frequency in women using oral contraceptives, but it is unknown whether this is due to treatment.
-For example, it may be that more tumors are found in women using oral contraceptives because they attend medical check-ups more frequently.
+Cases of breast tumors have been observed with a slightly higher frequency in women using oral contraceptives, but it is not known if this is due to the treatment.
+For example, it may be that more tumors are found in women using oral contraceptives because they undergo medical check-ups more frequently.
 This increased frequency decreases gradually after stopping treatment.

-It is essential to examine your breasts regularly and inform your doctor if you notice any lumps.
-Inform your doctor if any of your close relatives have had breast cancer (see section 2.2 “Warnings and Precautions”).
+It is essential to examine your breasts regularly and inform your doctor if you notice any lump.
+Inform your doctor if any close relative has or has had breast cancer (see section 2.2 "Warnings and precautions").

-Rarely, cases of benign liver tumors and, even more rarely, malignant liver tumors have been reported in women using the combined oral contraceptive.
+Rare cases of benign liver tumors, and even more rarely, malignant liver tumors, have been reported in women using oral contraceptives.
 Contact your doctor if you have severe and unusual abdominal pain.

-In users of the combined oral contraceptive, it has been observed that breast cancer, endometrial cancer, and ovarian cancer are less frequent.
+In users of the combined pill, it has been observed that endometrial cancer (the tissue that lines the uterus) or ovarian cancer occurs less frequently.
 This may also be the case with Dolna, but it has not been confirmed.

-Some women who use hormonal contraceptives like Dolna have reported depression or a depressed mood.
-Depression can be severe and sometimes may induce suicidal thoughts.
+Some women using hormonal contraceptives like Dolna have reported depression or a depressed mood.
+Depression can be severe and sometimes can induce suicidal thoughts.
 If you experience mood changes and depressive symptoms, contact your doctor for additional medical advice as soon as possible.

-The safety and efficacy of Dolna in adolescents under 18 years have not been established.
+The safety and efficacy of Dolna in adolescents under 18 years of age have not been established.

 2.4 Other Medicines and Dolna

-Always inform your doctor about any medicines or herbal remedies you are taking.
-Also, inform any doctor, dentist, or pharmacist (or pharmacist) who prescribes another medicine that you are using Dolna.
-They can inform you if you need to take additional contraceptive measures (for example, use a male condom) and, if necessary, for how long, or if you need to modify the use of the other medicine.
+Always inform your doctor about what medications or herbal remedies you are taking.
+Also, inform any doctor or dentist (or pharmacist) who prescribes you another medication that you are using Dolna.
+They will be able to inform you if you need to take any additional contraceptive measures (for example, the use of male condoms) and if so, for how long, or if you need to modify the use of the other medication.

-• may affect the levels of Dolna in the blood.
+• may have an influence on Dolna levels in the blood.

-• may makeit less effective in preventing pregnancy
+• may make Dolna less effective in preventing pregnancy

 • may cause unexpected bleeding.